gexty444/progass2/README.txt

+Team Members:
+Ashlyn Goh Er Xuan 	1002840 Cl02
+Wong Chi Seng		1002853 Cl02

+## Instructions to Run
+### Prerequisite
+Java is required to run the program.

+### Running the Program
+Before running the programs, you need to make the following changes to the static variables.
+They can be found at the top of each program.

-Running the Server (both CP1 and CP2):
+#### Running the Server (both CP-1 and CP-2):
-Change the static variables privateKeyPath and serverCertPath to the absolute paths of your private key file and cert file accordingly.
-A .der file is used for the private key to convert it to a PrivateKey type.
+- Change the static variables `privateKeyPath` and `serverCertPath` to the absolute paths of your private key file (.der file) and server certificate file (.crt file) accordingly.
+For our project, the private key file is named `example.org.der` while the server certificate file is named `example.org.crt`.

-Running the Client:
+#### Running the Client (both CP-1 and CP-2):
-Change the filepath and filename variables to the absolute filepath of the file you want to transfer and the filename of the file respectively.
-Change the variable CACSEcrtpath to the absolute path of the CA's cert.
+- Change the static variables `filename` and `filepath` to the absolute file name and file path of the file you wish to transfer respectively.
+- Change the static variable `CACSEcrtpath` to the absolute path of the CA’s certificate (in our project, it is named as `cacse.crt`)
+- Lastly, change the static variable `serverAddress` to the IP address of the computer running the server program (use `“localhost”` if you are running both on the same machine)

+For both protocols, run the server program before running the client program.
+Upon successful file transfer, the file will be transferred to the server and can be found at the same directory.